Call Today! Free Immediate Response 818-781-1570

 Common Types of Criminal Federal Cases

-The Middle District of Tennessee handles numerous types of federal criminal cases, several of which occur frequently.
+The Middle District of Tennessee handles a wide range of federal criminal cases, including several that occur frequently.
 These include:

 • Drug trafficking offenses.